orbifly/mpd2mqtt/README.md

 # mpd2mqtt #
 ## Connects a MPD (music player) with MQTT (broker) in both ways. ##

-This can be helpfull if you want to connect a MPD with a node-red.
+This can be helpful if you want to connect a MPD with a node-red.
 The connection is both-ways: If any client changes the state of MPD the MQTT will be informed.
 On the other hand you can operate your MPD by sending messages to MQTT broker.

 ## MPD -> MQTT ##
-On change of the current title or toggeling between playing and pause on MPD you will get a message on MQTT at topic *music/mpd/get* like:
+On change of the current title or toggle between playing and pause on MPD you will get a message on MQTT at topic *music/mpd/get* like:

     {
       "player": {